Chart Color Schemes

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-The latest postcode level ATO data released for financial year 2023 indicates that Heidelberg Heights has a median income among taxpayers of $64,124 and an average of $78,522.
-This is higher than the national averages.
-Greater Melbourne's median income was $57,688 with an average of $75,164 during this period.
-Based on Wage Price Index growth since financial year 2023, estimated incomes for September 2025 would be approximately $69,414 (median) and $85,000 (average).
-Census data shows personal income ranks at the 70th percentile ($923 weekly), with household income at the 54th percentile.
-The earnings profile is dominated by the $1,500 - 2,999 bracket, which accounts for 34.1% of residents (2,814 people).
-High housing costs consume 18.0% of income, but strong earnings result in disposable income at the 52nd percentile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows median income in Heidelberg Heights is $64,124 and average income is $78,522.
+This compares to Melbourne's median income of $57,688 and average income of $75,164.
+Using Wage Price Index growth of 8.25%, estimated incomes for September 2025 are approximately $69,414 (median) and $85,000 (average).
+From the 2021 Census, personal income ranks at the 70th percentile ($923 weekly), household income at the 54th percentile.
+Income distribution shows 34.1% of individuals earning between $1,500 and $2,999 weekly.
+This aligns with broader regional trends where 32.8% fall into this category.
+High housing costs consume 18.0% of income, but strong earnings place disposable income at the 52nd percentile.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income